WenZamora/TP_SSDD_App10/README.md

 })
 ```

+**Note**:
-**Note**: This is not optimized for minimum transactions, but provides clear, understandable settlements.
+- This is not optimized for minimum transactions, but provides clear, understandable settlements
+- All calculations use converted amounts in the group's base currency
+- Backward compatible: falls back to `amount` if `convertedAmount` is not present

 ## Contributing